meilisearch/specifications/text/0118-search-api.md

 - 🔴 If the index does not exist, the API returns an [index_not_found](0061-error-format-and-definitions.md#index_not_found) error.

-If a master key secures the Meilisearch instance, the auth layer returns the following errors:
+If a master key is used to secure a Meilisearch instance, the auth layer returns the following errors:

 - 🔴 Accessing these routes without the `Authorization` header returns a [missing_authorization_header](0061-error-format-and-definitions.md#missing_authorization_header) error.
 - 🔴 Accessing these routes with a key that does not have permissions (i.e. other than the master key) returns an [invalid_api_key](0061-error-format-and-definitions.md#invalid_api_key) error.